gsmainclusivetechlab/interop-test-platform/README.md

     ```bash
     $ yarn build
     ```
-2. Set up the database using Laravel's migration tool
+2. Copy dependencies to your local dev environment[\*](#1)
     ```bash
+    $ yarn prepare:dev
+    ```
+3. Set up the database using Laravel's migration tool
+    ```bash
     $ yarn seed
     ```
-3. Launch containers using the new images:
+4. Launch containers using the new images:
     ```bash
     $ yarn prod
     ```

+<span id="1">\*</span>This is required to populate dependencies on the host
+(useful for IDEs) and when using volumes to synchronise source code (otherwise the empty host dependency directories will overwrite those inside the container).

 ### Updates